Missions

 Get a list of missions from the Synack API

-on the Synack API is 20.
+per_pageon the Synack API is 20.
 I recommend leaving it there unless you also plan to try and get multiple pages of missions if there are more than 20.
 Don't set this number TOO high, or you may be requesting a lot of data, which may actually be detremental to the speed of your bot and the Synack API.
 Also consider that if there are multiple pages, you may just be better off still requesting 20 missions, but starting with the second page.In other words, when using this function, please consider what you are asking the computers to do.

 Examples